IDCORE Equality, Diversity and Inclusion

 We are proud of our EDI achievements but aim to go further.
 Our ambition is to have 50% female students and a diverse ethnic community representative of the UK population.

-IDCORE will open for applications in October 2023, for entry in September 2024.
+We are now accepting applications for September 2024 entry.
 However, we are currently applying for additional funding from the Engineering and Physical Sciences Research Council, as are all CDTs funded by them.
 As part of the application we are making some exciting changes to IDCORE: we are welcoming Swansea University as a partner and are refreshing the taught programme to reflect changes in the offshore sector over the last five years.
 For example our new training programme now includes green hydrogen, asset management, and measurement & instrumentation.

 Applications are made online using the University of Edinburgh Degree Finder.
 Please select the year of entry you wish to apply for and click on the Apply button.